andrewsykim/cloud-provider-vsphere/docs/README.md

 ### In-Tree Cloud Providers

 In-tree cloud providers refers to cloud provider integrations that are directly compiled and built into the core Kubernetes components.
-This also means that the integration is also developed within the same git tree as Kubernetes core.
+This also means that the integration is also developed within the same source code repository as Kubernetes core.
 As a result, updates to the cloud provider integration must also be released at the same cadeance as the main Kubernetes release.

 ![In-Tree Cloud Provider Architecture](/docs/images/in-tree-arch.png "Kubernetes In-Tree Cloud Provider Architecture - from k8s.io/website")

 ### Out-of-Tree Cloud Providers